Taiko2k/Tauon/docs/guide.md

 As a temporary solution Tauon Music Box offers a fix mojibake function under TRACK MENU -> META... -> FIX MOJIBAKE

  - 'Fix mojibake auto' should automatically correct the displayed characters in around 90% of cases.
- - 'Fix mojibake manual' to apply manually based on preseted suggestions, can be used for extreme cases where there are multiple encodings for different fields within the same tag
+ - 'Fix mojibake manual' to apply manually based on presented suggestions, can be used for extreme cases where there are multiple encodings for different fields within the same tag

 Note: These functions will apply changes to all tracks in folder/album